The Basics of a Supplemental Health Insurance Plan

 Where to Get a Supplemental Health Plan?

-Supplemental health plans are sold by private insurers, they are not generally sold through the ACA healthcare marketplace.
+Supplemental health plans may be sold by private insurers, they are not generally sold through the ACA healthcare marketplace.

 - Check with your employer to find out if there are any extended benefits on your health plan at work which include supplemental health plan benefits.
 For examples, may employers may include extended vision, dental or short term disability benefits.
 If your insurance does not offer this, also check the insurance provided by your spouse or domestic partner, it may make sense to go with their insurance if these additional coverages are available.
 It is becoming more common for employers offer added benefits as part of an employee retention strategy, so it is worth asking about.